Selected card type affects the following:

 This version can emulate more than one Texture Management Units.

 Onboard RAM and texture memory are unified video memory on UMA 3Dfx cards (see table in technical info).
-Future versions of the setup may not allow to config them separately.
+Future versions of the CPL app may not allow to config them separately.

 Not much to say.